-(a) Excludes the financial effects of modifications for loans that were paid off, charged off or otherwise liquidated as of period end.
+(a) Excludes the financial effects of modifications for loans that were paid off, charged-off or otherwise liquidated as of the period end date.

-Repayment plans are excluded from Table 46.
-The terms of these programs, which are offered for certain credit card and unsecured line of credit products, are as follows:
+Repayment plans are excluded from Table 54.
+The terms of these programs, which are offered for certain consumer products, are as follows:

-- Short-term programs are granted for periods of 6 and 12 months.
+- Credit card and unsecured lines of credit - Short-term programs are granted for periods of 6 and 12 months.
 These programs are structurally similar such that the interest rate is reduced to a standard rate of 4.99% and the minimum payment percentage is adjusted to 1.90% of the outstanding balance.
 At the end of the 6 or 12 months, the borrower is returned to the original contractual interest rate and minimum payment amount specified in the original lending agreement. - Fully-amortized repayment plans are also granted, the most common of which being a 60 month program.
 In this program, we convert the borrower's drawn and unpaid balances into a fully-amortized repayment plan consisting of an interest rate of 4.99% and an adjusted minimum payment percentage of 1.90% of the outstanding balance.
-This fully-amortized program is designed in a manner that allows the drawn and unpaid amounts to be recaptured at the end of the 60 months.
+This fully-amortized program is designed in a manner that allows the drawn and unpaid amounts to be recaptured at the end of the 60 months. - Home equity loans and lines of credit - Fixed payment plan programs establish a modified monthly payment that is informed by the borrower's financial situation and the current market environment at the time of modification, among other factors.
+As such, we may change the borrower's interest rate, modify the term of the loan, and/or defer payment to arrive at the modified monthly